Shed antler hunting with trailcam pictorial

 (A special thanks to Rick’s friend for the great buck Pictorial)

-8 thoughts on “Shed antler hunting with trailcam pictorial”
+8 Replies to “Shed antler hunting with trailcam pictorial”

 1. I have a question? what elements determine when a deers antlers fall off?
 I used to think lack of nutrition but i am questioning that after finding sheds already this year,Dec 6th when the deer have basically had it very easy with the lack of snow to prevent them from getting food.A couple of years ago i remember seeing 2 bucks on Feb 4th walking single file, both having full head gear.
 I also had a friend shoot a 10pt on Dec 17th and when the deer hit the ground on a farm field off popped one antler.
 So it seems there are wide time frames for this to happen.